-Name:

-Title:

-Organization:

-Address:

-Telephone: -

-Facsimile: -E-mail address:

-The Contracting Authority for the Contract is:

-The Contracting Authority is responsible for the management of the Contract and any changes to the Contract must be authorized in writing by the Contracting Authority.
+The Contracting Authority for the Contract is: Name: Title: Organization: Address: Telephone: Facsimile: E-mail address: The Contracting Authority is responsible for the management of the Contract and any changes to the Contract must be authorized in writing by the Contracting Authority.
 The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.

-The Project Authority for the Contract is:
+6.2 Project Authority (To be completed at contract award) The Project Authority for the Contract is: